-The NC State Veterinary Medicine radiology residency is a three year program with the intent that the trainee will stay an additional 4th year as a teaching scholar.
+The NC State Veterinary Medicine radiology residency is a three-year program.
 The residency program consists of course work, clinical experience, investigation and teaching.

 Formal instruction in radiation biology and the physics of diagnostic imaging is provided at the University of North Carolina, School of Medicine in Chapel Hill, NC.
 An investigational experience that culminates in a manuscript being submitted to a refereed journal is expected.
 Results of the resident project will be presented at the annual American College of Veterinary Radiology national meeting during the resident’s third year.
 Support for travel to the Annual Meeting of the ACVR is provided during the resident’s third year.